 PAT series test cell for optical characterization in the reflective mode

 The PAT-Cell-Opto-10 is an advanced next generation battery test cell.
-It is designed for in-situ characterization of electrodes using optical methods such as light microscopy or Raman spectroscopy in reflection mode.
+It is designed for in-situ characterization of electrodes using methods such as light microscopy, Raman spectroscopy or XRD in reflection mode.

 A newly developed sealing concept utilizing laser-welded glass-to-metal electrode feedthroughs and foil seals substantially increases cycle stability compared to the previous generation.
 We further optimized the cell design for easy assembly.
 Dedicated sample holders for side-by-side and sandwich arrangements of electrodes vastly improve the handling.

 The PAT-Cell-Opto-10 utilizes the cableless PAT socket for cell connection.
 This way, it can be directly plugged into a PAT battery tester like the PAT-Tester-x-8 or a PAT docking station to connect it to a battery tester from a third-party manufacturer.